 For the laptop, you’ll also want to check out the vents and make sure that there is no blockage, but it might be hard for you to verify or even clean them yourself.
 Another approach to solving this problem is to monitor the internal temperature and try to reduce the amount of heat generated.

-You can try to stop high CPU usage and fix memory leak issues to ensure your system stays at optimal performance and thermal levels.
-If you face this problem while using the laptop for gaming, you might want to use an external graphics card for the laptop and use a laptop cooling pad to regulate the temperature.
+If you face this problem while using the laptop for gaming, video processing or other intensive applications, you might want to use an external graphics card for the laptop and use a laptop cooling pad to reduce the temperature.

 2. Hardware Failure